xilen0x/Portfolio/README.md

 # Portfolio  ...
 ### (in progress)
-This portfolio or overview presents several projects related to data engineering and the cloud.
+This portfolio or overview presents several projects related to C programming, data engineering and the cloud.

 Data engineering projects include creating Python pipelines to fetch data from different APIs (weatherapi, coinmarketcap and apilayer) and generating datasets to send text and WhatsApp messages through the Twilio service.